mitkrieg/mitkrieg/README.md

 ### Hello 👋

 My name is Mitch Krieger and I'm a creative data scientist and design thinker with experience in python, statistical analysis, machine learning, and time series analysis.
 With a background in math education and non-profit management, I use data storytelling to help make numbers, data, and abstract ideas make sense to people and organizations so that they can make informed data-driven decisions.
+I currently work for [BlockFi](http://blockfi.com/) as a Business Intelligence Analyst working with cryptocurrency data data across finance, compliance, fraud, and PeopleOps verticals.

 ## Highlighted Projects